John Beaumont

 Expertise

-Faculty development, resilient teaching, SoTL research, teacher observation, non-judgmental feedback on teaching, pedagogy, language teaching, classroom materials development
+Faculty development, first-year experience, resilient teaching, SoTL research, teacher observation, non-judgmental feedback on teaching, pedagogy, language teaching, classroom materials development

 Degrees